"I want it now!" Veruca Salt yelled at Willy Wonka before falling down a chute for being a bad egg.

 - It doesn't hurt your customers.
 Your customers don't really suffer from backordered goods.
 If a good is entirely discontinued, you may lose a customer to a competitor.
 If it's backordered you may be their preferred business to order it with.

 - Gives insight into customer patterns.
 Product sales, demand cycles, and customer needs can be discovered from backordered goods.
-You can use the data you collect to make informed decisions and increase revenue.
+You can use the data you collect selling wholesale through an online marketplace to make informed decisions and increase revenue.

 How to Avoid Backorders

 Sometimes backordering isn’t done intentionally, but is a result of improper planning.
-If your business is running into issues with backordering and it’s having a negative impact on your sales, there are a few ways you can try to avoid the issue.
+If your business is running into issues with backordering and it’s having a negative impact on your sales and your inventory turnover ratio, there are a few ways you can try to avoid the issue.

 Demand forecasting is using your historical data and trends to predict future sales and demand.
 A business with adequate data regarding their sales and inventory trends can see patterns emerge that will allow them to order inventory at appropriate levels.
 This can easily be done by using inventory management software.
 You should also plan for how many inventory days you expect product to sit in storage and if your supplier requires an MOQ (what does MOQ mean?).